omunroe-com/books-2/restructuredtext/restructuredtext.rst

       Section B
       =========

-   Other body elements may be also hyperlinked, if they have internal hyperlink targets in the prior paragraph:
+   Other body elements may be also hyperlinked, if they have an internal hyperlink reference in the prior paragraph:

    .. code:: rst